opencitations/oscar/doc/README.md

 Each category entry have several internal keys which defines it (attributes), here we list all the possible keys.

 ### Name:
 A representative name for the category.
-This value should be mentioned in the specific rule-entry.category which will generate results belonging to this specific category.
+This value is mentioned in rule-entries that aim in generating results belonging to this specific category.
 **How:** assign a string value to the **name** key.
 **Example:** a document category:
 ```js